The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 III.
 Authorship of Pain

-I have come to think of cutting as a form of authorship—not usually of self-destruction, but of self-preservation through expression.
+I have come to think of cutting as a form of authorship—not of self-destruction, but of survival through expression.
 The body becomes the page and the razor becomes the pen.
-Trauma descends and creates rupture without consent, but the cut offers a place of chosen rupture.
+Trauma creates rupture without consent, but the cut offers a place of chosen rupture.

-In psychoanalytic terms, cutting becomes a symptom in the most humane sense: a compromise formation that allows the person to live another day with feelings they cannot yet speak.
+In psychoanalytic terms, cutting becomes a symptom in the most humane sense: a compromise formation that allows psychic survival under unbearable conditions (Freud, 1923).

 It holds contradictory impulses at once: